gourisharma28/gourisharma28/README.md

 # Hi, I'm Gouri 👋

-I work at the intersection of analytical thinking and business problems — building solutions across customer analytics, operations, workforce insights, and anything where the right question matters as much as the right answer.
+I work at the intersection of analytical thinking and business problems which span over building solutions across customer analytics, operations, workforce insights, and anything where the right question matters as much as the right answer.